hashicorp/packer/website/source/docs/provisioners/puppet-masterless.html.markdown

   This directory doesn't need to exist but must have proper permissions so that the SSH user that Packer uses is able to create directories and write into this folder.
 If the permissions are not correct, use a shell provisioner prior to this to configure it properly.
+You can access the variable in your execution command below with {{.StagingDir}}.

 ## Execute Command